bellebuta484/Assignment-3/README.md

 <p>The primary aim of this project is to produce a health and fitness app that meets the specific requirements of the target audience.
 These requirements are to manage weight loss and weight maintenance, set specific food intake goals and track calories and macronutrient intakes and set exercise goals and track physical performance.
 In order to achieve our overarching, aim we developed a list of tangible goals to support the development of our mobile app over the 15 week period as follows: </p>

-<p><b>Define Scope</b></p>  : While the aim is to build an all-encompassing health and fitness app the 15 week timeframe will not allow for all desired items to be made available in the 1.0 release.
+<p><b>Define Scope</b>  : While the aim is to build an all-encompassing health and fitness app the 15 week timeframe will not allow for all desired items to be made available in the 1.0 release.
 Therefore, a thorough need analysis will be carried out to prioritise all desired features.
 All potential app features will be prioritised with the most important being included in the initial release and further features being listed for later 2.0 and 3.0 releases.
-This will ensure the size of the project is more manageable, focus is maintained, and a viable product is available for release by the end of the 16 weeks.  </p>
+This will ensure the size of the project is more manageable, focus is maintained, and a viable product is available for release by the end of the 16 weeks.</p>

-<p><b>Create a user-interface design</b></p> : Although design may be considered a final step in the process, the design of a mobile app is imperative to the customer experience.
+<p><b>Create a user-interface design</b> : Although design may be considered a final step in the process, the design of a mobile app is imperative to the customer experience.
 Complicated features and nuanced technical details will determine the databases and programming languages however the customer experience is key to the success and usability of an app.
 This can only be reached with a design that facilitates ease of use and creates positive engagement with the customer.
 Developing a simple easy to use interface design first will assist in creating customer loyalty and retention throughout later releases of the app.
-Presentation, usability and simplification will ensure the apps success. </p>
+Presentation, usability and simplification will ensure the apps success.</p>

-<p><b>Choose the right software</b></p> : The technology chosen for our mobile app development will determine how the app is developed and how users interact with it.
+<p><b>Choose the right software</b> : The technology chosen for our mobile app development will determine how the app is developed and how users interact with it.
 Selecting the wrong technology can be a costly mistake, resulting in inaccessibility or poor performance (Haynes, 2021).
-The team will look at the pros and cons of native vs web apps, programming languages, app development sites and database software to ensure all avenues are explored to find the most suitable application available. </p>
+The team will look at the pros and cons of native vs web apps, programming languages, app development sites and database software to ensure all avenues are explored to find the most suitable application available.</p>

 <h3> Plans and Progress. </h3>